kavyabangera4/CODEALPHA_TASKS/README.md

-# Task 1 - Student Grade Tracker - Java Swing Application
+# Task 1 - Student Grade Tracker

 This is a simple GUI-based Java application to input and manage student grades.
 It allows you to add students with marks, calculate their average, highest, and lowest scores, and display a summary report.